History and Stories: Stokesay Castle

 Read a description of the castle – one of the first fortified manor houses in England, which bears witness to the taste, wealth and importance of its owner.

-Download this PDF plan of Stokesay Castle to find out how it has developed over time.
+Download a plan of Stokesay Castle as a PDF to see how it has developed over time.

 Packed with plans, reconstruction drawings and historic photos, this guidebook gives a vivid account of the castle’s history and its occupants.